Teraku/Skill-Overhaul/README.md

 ######Enforcer
 * Shotgun CQB Ace now increases shotgun fire rate by 50%.
-* Oppressor Ace now gives all weapons a 5% panic chance.
+* Oppressor Ace now gives all weapons a panic chance.
+The higher the weapon's threat, the higher the panic chance.
 * Hard Boiled Basic now gives 8 more accuracy to all weapons when firing from the hip.
 * Hard Boiled Ace now gives 25% more reload speed and 20% more damage to LMG's.
-* Overkill Ace now gives a 20% damage resistance on kill.
+* Overkill Ace now gives you a 20% damage resistance on kill for 5 seconds.
 * Tough Guy Ace now increases your bleedout health by 150%.

 ######Technician
 * The amount of tripmines is increased 2x (max. tripmines is now 12).
+Disable this feature in the options if you are going to join public games, as this may set off HoxHud's anticheat.
 * To offset the unbalance with shaped charges, shaped charges now cost 2 tripmines to place.
 Hopefully this will make tripmines as actual mines more valuable.
 * Shaped Charges Basic and Aced have been switched.
 * Shockproof Ace now electrifies your bullets while you're being tased, tasing any enemies you hit.